 Jonah was a prophet who ran away from God.
 He set to sea, and ended up inside a big fish.
 Some say it was a whale – and for that reason the story is sometimes called Jonah and the Whale.

 We’ve added lots of sound effects for the storm.

 Adapted by Bertie from the Book of Jonah in the Bible, with some speeches drawn from the King James version.

-Read by Natasha.
+Read by Natasha

-“Arise, go to Nineveh, that great city, and cry against it; for their wickedness is come up before me.”
+One night, in a dream, God said to him: “Arise.
+Go to Nineveh, the great city, and cry against it; for their wickedness has come up before me.”

-And when Jonah heard these words, he was afraid.
+When Jonah heard these words, he was afraid.

-But the Lord God did not answer Jonah, because he had told him once what he must do, and he did not mean to repeat himself.
+The Lord God did not answer Jonah, because he had told him once what he must do, and he did not mean to repeat himself.

-Jonah lay down in his cabin, at the bottom of the ship, where he hoped that God would not spot him.
+Jonah lay down in his cabin at the bottom of the ship, where he hoped that God would not spot him.
 The ship set out to sea, and he remained down below, refusing to come up on deck to sample the fresh sea breeze.

 Some days out, the Lord sent a great wind and stirred up a mighty storm.
 The ship heaved and creaked, and wondered if it should break apart.